slidevjs/slidev/docs/themes/write-a-theme.md

 }
 ```

-Fonts will be auto imported from [Google Fonts](https://fonts.google.com/).
+Fonts will be auto-imported from [Google Fonts](https://fonts.google.com/).

 Learn more about [fonts](/custom/fonts) and [frontmatter configurations](/custom/#frontmatter-configures).